 Goblin Squad Member.
-Pathfinder Card Game, Companion, Lost Omens, Maps, Pawns, Rulebook Subscriber.
-Venture-Captain, California—San Francisco Bay Area South & West 3,140 posts (3,719 including aliases).
+Pathfinder Lost Omens, Maps, Rulebook Subscriber.
+Venture-Captain, California—San Francisco Bay Area South & West 3,304 posts (4,203 including aliases).
 4 reviews.
 6 lists.
 4 wishlists.
-37 Organized Play characters.
-11 aliases.
+46 Organized Play characters.
+13 aliases.

 I was lucky enough to be one of the players at 'Asmodeus Jones's table (and almost certainly one of those who he perceived as getting frustrated at times).
 This is a great scenario, but requires a great (and well-prepared) GM to get the most out of it.
 Fortunately we had that.
 We were constantly bouncing from the elation of finding one of us had just the right trick up his sleeve to solve one of the many challenges thrown at us to the fear that we were about to be forced to retreat in disarray.
 Every time, though, there was someone in the party who came up with the insight necessary to allow us to snatch victory from the jaws of defeat.
 From the initial briefing to the final denouement (over 6 1/2 hours later) this was a scenario that kept us on our toes, but was prepared to reward us for paying attention to all that had gone before.